Café Crab Cakes with Watercress and Blood Oranges

 Organic Marin: Recipes from Land to Table

-Written and photographed by Tim Porter and Farina Wong Kingsley, and produced by Marin Magazine, this is a seasonal cookbook that celebrates the organic farmers and ranchers of Marin County.
-Flavor will feature a recipe from Organic Marin each month.
-The book can be purchased at local bookstores or by going to marinmagazine.com/organicmarin.
+Written and photographed by Tim Porter and Farina Wong Kingsley, and produced by Marin Magazine, Organic Marin was a seasonal cookbook that celebrates the organic farmers and ranchers of Marin County.
+This recipe was sourced from Drake’s Beach Café in Inverness (now closed).